zreese2023/temperature-stabilization-assignment/README.md

 This means that you will not write code for OS/161.
 Instead, you will write and test your code on a Linux or any Unix-based OS, e.g., the Linux environment that comes with your CSE4001 container or any Linux machine, AWS, Mac OS X (Terminal).

-Here’s a tighter, clearer version you can drop into the assignment:

 ### Steps to complete the assignment

 1. **Fork & clone** the assignment repository to your workspace (e.g., `/root/workspace/`).